JonAbrams/all-about-angular/readme.md

 # All About Angular

-An Angular.js app written to introduce people to the absolute basic of Angular.js
+An Angular.js app written to introduce people to the absolute basics of Angular.js

 [Live Demo](http://all-about-angular.jonabrams.com)